 One of the main reasons for visiting Singapore was to attend the Singapore F1 Grand Prix.
 We are keen F1 fans and really liked the look of this race.
 Its a night race which left us plenty of time during the day to explore the city.
 You can read about our other Singapore adventures here.

 So by day we explored Singapore and by night we got our team gear on and made our way to the track.
 As the sun set and the lights came on the anticipation rose and the atmosphere was electric.
 Hang on, we’re getting ahead of ourselves here.
 Let me take you back to how we arranged it all.

 Where to stay

 Ideal you will want to stay quite close to the track.
 As it is a street circuit there are plenty of accommodation choices near by.
-You can check these out by clicking on the link Here.

 Some of the more budget friendly choices may be a little further out from the city centre.
 Don’t worry Singapore has a fantastic public transport system so you will be able to get around very easily.